 - Add onion, carrots, celery, and garlic to the bacon fat and cook until tender, about 5-7 minutes.
 Add butter and flour and stir for 30 seconds.

-- Add chicken broth, water, split peas, and bay leaves.
+- Add chicken broth, water, split peas, bay leaves, and thyme.
 Bring to boil.
 Cover and reduce heat and continue simmering for about 2 hours, or until split peas are tender and soup becomes thick and creamy.

 - Remove bay leaves, add chopped bacon, and season to taste with salt and pepper.
 Garnish with pieces of bread if desired.